JulioLaz/JulioLaz/README.md

         <a href="https://github.com/JulioLaz/breast_cancer_nb">
           <img src="https://i.imgur.com/ib4Ihxp.png" alt="Proyecto Breast Care: tumor">
         </a>
-        <p>Machine learning: predicts if a tumor is malignant or benign based on data obtained from characteristics calculated from a digitized image of fine needle aspiration of a breast mass.</p>
+        <p>Machine learning: predicts if a tumor is malignant or benign based on data obtained from characteristics calculated from a digitized image.</p>
       </div>
     </td>
   </tr>